 Ammolite Chromatic Shift The color of most Gemstone Ammonite changes dependent on the angle of light entering and the viewers perspective.
 Sometimes subtle, sometimes dramatic, a chromatic shift occurs.
 Most red will shift to green and most green will shift blue, etc. This is called dichromatic.
 Some gem material will have the shift restricted to hues within the same primary color group.
 This is monochromatic.
 The best gem material has spectro chromatic shift.
 Color will shift through the entire spectrum depending on light source and your angle of observation.

 Ammolite Rotational Range With the iridescence and chromatic shift variations some material will not show strong, vibrant colors through 360° degrees of rotation.
 As the gemstone is rotated the brightness decreases and darkens to black.
 This is due to the light wave diffraction being blocked by the organic inclusions in the aragonite.
 For a gemstone to be Graded AA it must show a brilliant color through 360° of rotation.

 Ammolite is sold in triplets and naturals.

 Triplets are constructed of three layers.
 A dark grey wafer of natural shale sits below a layer of Ammolite.
 On top there is a calibrated cap of optical quartz or spinel .
-This assures that the Ammolite gemstone shows the most brilliant flash as well as being durable enough to be worn as every-day jewellery.
+This assures that the Ammolite gemstone shows the most brilliant flash as well as being durable enough to be worn as every-day jewelry.

 Ammolite Naturals are free-form cabochons with a non-coated hand-finish, they are backed by the original shale of the fossil.